-- School officials with legitimate educational interests - U.S. Comptroller General, U.S. Attorney General, U.S. Department of Education - State and local officials - Authorized organizations conducting educational research - Accrediting agencies - Alleged victim of a crime - Parent of a Dependent Student as defined by the IRS - Parents of a student under 21 regarding the violation of a law regarding alcohol or drug abuse may seek protective action.
-The institution will comply with FERPA's recordkeeping requirements when disclosing information pursuant to a standard court order or subpoena.
+- School officials with legitimate educational interests - U.S. Comptroller General, U.S. Attorney General, U.S. Department of Education - State and local officials

+- Military Recruiters: The Solomon Amendment is a federal law that allows military recruiters to access certain information on students age 17 and older.
+JPCatholic is therefore obligated to release data included in the list of "student recruiting information," which may or may not match JPCatholic's FERPA directory information list.
+However, if the student has submitted a request through the Registrar's office to restrict the release of Directory Information, then no information from the student's education record will be released under the Solomon Amendment. - Authorized organizations conducting educational research - Accrediting agencies - Alleged victim of a crime - Parent of a Dependent Student as defined by the IRS - Parents of a student under 21 regarding the violation of a law regarding alcohol or drug abuse